gorebash/BudgetStream/src/BudgetStream.Client/README.md

 ## SWA Development server

 Run `swa start` to start both the app dev server and the SWA proxy server, and is configured to direct /api traffic to port 7131.
-(This is all configured in the swa-cli.config.json.)
+(This is configured in the swa-cli.config.json.)

+Start the server by running `npm start` in the src/BudgetStream.PlaidService directory.

 Navigate to `http://localhost:4280/`.